MaikersHQ/maikers-sdk/README.md

-# ML.io SDK
+# Maikers SDK

-A TypeScript SDK for interacting with the ML.io API.
+A TypeScript SDK for interacting with the Maikers API.

 ## Features

 - Authentication with API key
-- API key creation and management
 - AI agent creation and configuration
 - AI agent interaction (chat and actions)
 - Available as both a library and CLI tool